Eric Clapton Almost Replaced George Harrison In The Beatles In 1969

 In 1979, Boyd decided to move in with Clapton and soon after were married.
 The honeymoon was over after a short time and they began having marriage troubles.
 They were divorced in 1989.

-Relations amongst the band members became more relaxed, although they were still strained, during recording sessions for their final recorded album, “Abbey Road.”
-The LP included two of George Harrison's most respected “Beatles’” compositions, "Here Comes the Sun" and "Something", which became one half of the Beatles' first number one double A-side single, Harrison's first A-side, and the first of Harrison’s song to reach the top of the charts.
+Relations amongst the band members became more relaxed, although they were still strained, during recording sessions for their final recorded album, Abbey Road.
+The LP included two of George Harrison's most respected Beatles compositions, "Here Comes the Sun" and "Something", which became one half of the Beatles' first number one double A-side single, Harrison's first A-side, and the first of Harrison’s song to reach the top of the charts.

-In 1969 Frank Sinatra recorded "Something", and later called it, "the greatest love song of the past fifty years."
+In 1969, Frank Sinatra recorded "Something," and later called it "the greatest love song of the past fifty years."

-John Lennon considered “Something” the best song on the “Abbey Road” album, and it became the Beatles' second most covered song after the iconic song, "Yesterday.”
-Author Peter Lavezzoli was quoted as saying, "Harrison would finally achieve equal songwriting status ... with his two classic contributions to the final Beatles' LP.”
+John Lennon considered “Something” the best song on the Abbey Road album, and it became the Beatles' second most covered song after "Yesterday.”
+According to author Peter Lavezzoli, "Harrison would finally achieve equal songwriting status ... with his two classic contributions to the final Beatles' LP.”

 In April 1970 when Harrison's "For You Blue" was released in America as a double A-side with McCartney's "The Long and Winding Road."
 It became the band's second chart-topping double A-side while "For You Blue" became Harrison's second number one hit.
 His increased productivity and the Beatles' reluctance to include his songs on their albums meant that by the time of the group’s ultimate break-up, he had amassed a stockpile of unreleased compositions.

-While Harrison grew as a songwriter, his compositional presence on Beatles albums remained limited to 2 or 3 songs, which served to increase his frustration, and significantly contributed to the band's ultimate break-up.
-Harrison's last recording session with “The Beatles” was on 4 January 1970, when he, McCartney and Starr recorded the Harrison song "I Me Mine.”
+While Harrison grew as a songwriter, his compositional presence on Beatles albums remained limited to two or three songs, which served to increase his frustration, and significantly contributed to the band's ultimate break-up.
+Harrison's last recording session with The Beatles was on January 4, 1970, when he, McCartney and Starr recorded the Harrison song "I Me Mine.”

-For all of the negativity surrounding George Harrison for his career as a “Beatle,” he went on to achieve his dream of releasing his beloved songs.
-Each of the Fab 4 went on to have epically successful solo careers after “The Beatles” and the rest is history
+For all of the negativity surrounding George Harrison for his career as a Beatle, he went on to achieve his dream of releasing his beloved songs.
+In fact, The Beatles are unique in that each member went on to have extremely successful solo careers.